One of the lost buildings of Yorkshire.

 Having a sumptuous interior, attributed to the influential Yorkshire born architect Lord Burlington, (Richard Boyle, 3rd Earl of Burlington 1693-1753), designer of the Assembly Rooms at York, it was surrounded by magnificent gardens and eight acres of parkland.

 Twice during the 19th Century the Hall was rented out by the Crofts - firstly, for a short period in 1848 by Harry Croft (1779 - 1853) and secondly after the untimely deaths of Stephen Croft (1827 - 1871), and his wife Fanny (1829-1875) their son Harry being underage at the time.

 Sold out of the Croft family in 1894 by Harry Croft (1857-1926), it came into the hands of Rawdon Thornton, a businessman from West Yorkshire.
 He sold up in 1903 and Matthew Liddell from Newcastle upon Tyne, whose family were connected with mining, made both the Hall and Stillington his home.
 The Liddells were immensely popular.
 Matthew was known as 'The Squire', a term of affection for a man who turned Stillington Hall into a family home again and joined in village life wholeheartedly.

 Mr Liddell's death in 1934 was a blow.
 The Hall was put up for auction in Newcastle on the instructions of the executors of Liddell's will.
-The Hall sold for an undisclosed figure to a mystery buyer who put it straight back on the market through an estate agent.
+It sold for an undisclosed figure to a mystery buyer who put it straight back on the market through an estate agent.

-Neglected beyond repair the Hall was demolished in early 1967.
+Stillington Hall was sold for £6,500 to a private buyer.
+Neglected beyond repair it was demolished in early 1967.

 Please click on an image to get the enlarged version